meta-craft/auth0-mailchimp-export/README.md

 - Have verified their email address
 - Their email address does not contain a "+" symbol

-You can retrieve your MailChimp API key from (Account -> Extras -> API Keys)
+You can retrieve your MailChimp API key from (Account -> Extras -> API Keys).

 For information on getting started with MailChimp API documentation, please refer to: